 Long Reinforced Column

-Classification of Column Based On Shape Of Cross Section
+Classification of Column Based on Shape of Cross Section

-L-Shaped
+L-Shaped Column

-V-Shaped
+V-Shaped Column

-T-Shaped
+T-Shaped Column

 Classification of Column Based on Construction Materials